The Environment Court provides a mediation service to encourage people, where appropriate, to settle their dispute out of court.

 All appeals, when lodged, are seen and assessed by an Environment Judge.
 Only rarely will the Judge conclude that an appeal is not suitable for mediation, and they will almost always be referred to a Commissioner for mediation to be arranged.
-The Court will advise the parties of that, and invite their co-operation in arranging mediation as soon as possible.
+If an appeal is referred to mediation the Court will advise the parties of that, and will arrange mediation as soon as possible.

 Key points to note

 - The date of mediation will be set according to the Commissioner’s availability, not that of the participants.

 - Notice of at least 15 working days will be provided.

 - The mediation will take place at a venue neutral to the parties.

 Phone: 09 916 9808

 Phone: 04 918 8353

 This page was last updated: